nishantvarma/dotfiles/README.md

 Dotfiles for a minimal Linux system.
-See [apps.md](apps.md) for some apps I am interested in.
+See [apps.md](apps.md) for some apps I use.